How do I respond to a hostile co-parent text?

 - Answering while angry

-Paste the message into Calm Language and turn it into a shorter, steadier reply before you send it.
+Paste the message into Calm Language and turn it into the version your future self can stand behind.